danielwatson6/golinks/README.md

 ./goserver.sh
 ```

+This will launch a daemon, so feel free to close the shell.
+To stop the daemon, `./goserver.sh` will create a file called `PIDFILE` containing the pid of the daemon.
+So you can stop it with `kill -9 $(cat PIDFILE)`, for example.

 To not type `http://` or be redirected to Google Search:
 - Go to Chrome Settings > Search Engine > Site Search
 - Add a search engine (name it `golinks`, with shortcut `go`, and with this URL: `http://localhost:5000/go/%s`)
 - Now type `go` and press tab to navigate :) go-tab isn't quite go-slash, but it's good enough!

-## Adding new links

-If a golink is not found, the 404 page will allow the user to register it.

-**TODO(danielwatson6)** add basic UI and endpoints for listing/editing/deleting golinks
+**TODO(danielwatson6)** add basic UI and endpoints for listing/editing/deleting golinks.
+Right now, this can be done manually by editing the `links.json` file.